cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 before, keep experimenting, as the author-practitioner himself wished others would do with his work.

-Although the author-practitioner’s voice, at first, doesn’t seem as authoritative as that of Cennino Cennini, an Italian predecessor of his who opened his *Libro dell’Arte* (or *Craftsman’s Handbook*) with a genealogy that tied his creative work to God, Adam, and Eve, he also
+Although at first the author-practitioner’s voice doesn’t seem as authoritative as that of Cennino Cennini, an Italian predecessor of his who opened his *Libro dell’Arte* (or *Craftsman’s Handbook*) with a genealogy that tied his creative work to God, Adam, and Eve, he also